Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 >
 > A depiction of soldiers playing Chuck-A-Luck, by [George Y. Coffin](https://en.wikipedia.org/wiki/George_Yost_Coffin).<br />From @SiKlegg.

-A game known as Sweat-Cloth{%fn%}Probably in this context meaning a canvas saddle-cloth, upon which numbers were written to serve as a staking layout.{%endfn%} was played since at least the early 19th century.
+A game known as Sweat-Cloth[^canvas] was played since at least the early 19th century.
 The name could also be shortened to simply “Sweat”.[@TheAmericanHoyle4 p.
-480] Gambling histories often cite an English origin, but I have yet to find any early mention of the game there.{%fn%}Although there are old English slang terms for gaming cloths, such as “tatty tog” from *tatt* ‘dice’ and *tog* ‘clothes’[@ADictionaryOfTheSlangAndCantLanguages] (American derivatives of these sources note that this is equivalent to “sweat-cloth”[@Vocabulum p.
-89]), I have yet to find reference to an actual game that is played with these cloths.{%endfn%} The earliest reference I have found so far dates from 1808, when a man was indicted in Pennsylvania because he:[@IndictmentsAndPleas p.
+480] Gambling histories often cite an English origin, but I have yet to find any early mention of the game there.[^tatt] The earliest reference I have found so far dates from 1808, when a man was indicted in Pennsylvania because he:[@IndictmentsAndPleas p.
 442]

+[^canvas]: Probably in this context meaning a canvas saddle-cloth, upon which numbers were written to serve as a staking layout.

+[^tatt]: Although there are old English slang terms for gaming cloths, such as “tatty tog” from *tatt* ‘dice’ and *tog* ‘clothes’[@ADictionaryOfTheSlangAndCantLanguages] (American derivatives of these sources note that this is equivalent to “sweat-cloth”[@Vocabulum p.
+89]), I have yet to find reference to an actual game that is played with these cloths.

 > … unlawfully did publicly and privately set up, erect, make, exercise, keep
 > open, show and expose to be played at, drawn at and thrown at by dice, numbers